Rob Refsnyder Preview, Player Props: Red Sox vs. Nationals

-On Wednesday, Rob Refsnyder (.158 slugging percentage in past 10 games, with zero homers) and the Boston Red Sox face the Washington Nationals, whose starting pitcher will be MacKenzie Gore.
-First pitch is at 7:05 PM ET.
+Rob Refsnyder -- .136 average over his past 10 games -- will be in action for the Boston Red Sox against the Washington Nationals, with Patrick Corbin on the mound, on August 17 at 4:05 PM ET.

-In his last game he had a one-hit showing (1-for-5) against the Tigers.
+In his last game he had a hitless performance (0-for-4) against the Nationals.

 Rob Refsnyder Game Info & Props vs. the Nationals